pschaeflein/BlogArticles/Intro to JSON/article.md

 ## What is JSON?

-JSON is a [standard format](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) for converting data objects to text strings and back again.
-It's commonly used to store structured data in text files and to exchange data between programs or over a network.
+JSON is a [standard format](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) for representing structured data as text.
+It's commonly used to store data in text files and to exchange data between programs over a network.
 JSON serves more or less the same purpose as XML but is shorter and easier to read.
 JSON files usually have a `.json` filename extension.

 JSON data is organized as objects containing name/value pairs.
 This simple JSON might be the start of a profile for Parker, the PnP mascot, who has kindly agreed to share his personal information for this article.